 I went to graduate school in Cleveland at Case Institute of Technology (now Case Western Reserve University).
-Through a combination of good decisions and a lot of luck, I went down a path that led to a PhD in Operations Research and a position as a research mathematician at Westinghouse Electric Research the Otis Fellow award by his boss, the late John Kendall.
+Through a combination of good decisions and a lot of luck, I went down a path that led to a PhD in Operations Research and a position as a research mathematician at Westinghouse Electric Research

+Powell, right, is presented the Otis Fellow award by his boss, the late John Kendall.